walter-telsnig/smart-energy-dashboard/README.md

 HOW TO INSTALL the Postgres Docker Container:
+1. IMPORTANT: Check if you have the pulled the commit with the docker-compose.yml file.
-1. Go to where you have save the GitHub repo
+2. Go to where you have save the GitHub repo
-2. Open there CMD
+3. Open there CMD
-3. Use the command docker copose up -d
+4. Use the command docker copose up -d
-4. Check if the container is runing with the command docker ps
+5. Check if the container is runing with the command docker ps

 HOW TO WORK WITH IT: